 Family Educational Rights and Privacy Act (FERPA)

-Accessibility to student records is guided by Valley School District policy in accordance with state and
+Accessibility to student records is guided by Valley School District policy and procedure in accordance with state and federal laws.
+The following documents provide information about the management of student information and records.

 Under FERPA, parents, guardians and adult students have the right to: